BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 Moreover, Bengio borrowed the idea of stacking individual encoders/decoders from Hinton's RBMs and this approach gave rise to stacked denoising autoencoders and, eventually, Diffusion models, but that's a topic for another day.

+### Holes in the latent space

+Now, what happens, if we drop the decoder part, just sample a random point from the encoder latent space and generate an output from it with the decoder?
+This is supposed to produce us an image.
+Hence, our model would be generative.

+However, one of the obvious problems that arises is the fact that training data points oftentimes do not cover the whole latent space.
+In the worst-case scenario theoretically our autoencoder could just map all the data points to a straight line, effectively enumerating them.

+Thus, if we sample a point that belongs to a hole for generating and images, we won't get a valid output.
+So, we are facing a problem: we need a way to regularize our latent space, so that the whole manifold of images is mapped to the whole latent space, preferably smoothly.
+This is the motivation for VAE.

 ##  Variational autoencoder (VAE)

 VAE, devised by Max Welling group in the late 2013, has arguably become the most wide-spread flavour of autoencoders.
+It maps the data points to a distribution (usually, Gaussian), so that the mapping is smooth and no holes are produced.
 It is formulated in Bayesian terms.

 The idea of this approach starts from the information theory perspective: we want to train such an encoder neural network